LucasEnard/fhir-client-net/README.md

 ## 8.1.
 Dockerfile

-The simplest dockerfile to start IRIS.
+A dockerfile to create a dot net env for you to work on.
-Use the related docker-compose.yml to easily setup additional parametes like port number and where you map keys and host folders.
+Use `docker build .` to build and reopen your file in the container to work inside of it.

 ## 8.2. .vscode/settings.json

 Settings file to let you immedietly code in VSCode with [VSCode ObjectScript plugin](https://marketplace.visualstudio.com/items?itemName=daimor.vscode-objectscript))

 ## 8.3. .vscode/launch.json
-Config file if you want to debug with VSCode ObjectScript
+Config file if you want to debug